BGT-PAPER-2Raw .mdPDFLaTeX

 where V is the asset value, P is the price, C_V is verification cost, and C_F is forgery cost.
 The equilibrium depends on the relationship between C_V and C_F.

 For gold, C_V is monotone increasing in forgery sophistication: spray-painted lead is caught by visual inspection (~$0), but tungsten-core bars require destructive assay (2-5% of bar value) or ultrasound testing ($200-500/bar).
 Documented cases include tungsten-core bars in commercial LBMA inventories and spray-painted lead bars in retail markets.
-The US gold reserve at Fort Knox has not been independently audited since 1953 — even sovereign-scale verification is prohibitively costly.
+The US gold reserve at Fort Knox has not been independently audited since 1953, evidence that even sovereign-scale verification is prohibitively costly.

-Lemma (Verification Cost Asymmetry).
-Let C_V^{gold}(s) be the cost of verifying gold against a counterfeiter of sophistication s ∈ [0, 1].
-Let C_V^{btc} be the cost of verifying a Bitcoin UTXO.
-Then:
+Let C_V^{gold}(s) be the cost of verifying gold against a counterfeiter of sophistication s ∈ [0, 1], and let C_V^{btc} be the cost of verifying a Bitcoin UTXO.
+Three claims:

-(iii) Gold verification is non-persistent: each transfer resets the verification game (the bar could have been swapped).
+(iii) Gold verification is non-persistent: each transfer resets the verification game, since the bar could have been swapped between inspections.
 Bitcoin verification is persistent: a confirmed UTXO remains valid until spent.

-Proof. (i) follows from the physical structure of gold: detecting surface-level fakes (visual) costs less than detecting deep fakes (destructive assay).
-More sophisticated forgeries require more invasive — and more expensive — testing. (ii) follows from Assumption 3: verifying a digital signature is computationally trivial regardless of the attacker's resources (the attacker cannot produce a valid signature without the private key). (iii) follows from the difference between physical and informational assets: a physical bar's composition can change between inspections; a UTXO's validity is determined by the blockchain state, which is globally consistent and tamper-evident. ∎
+Proof. (i) follows from the physical structure of gold: detecting surface-level visual fakes costs less than detecting deep fakes via destructive assay.
+More sophisticated forgeries require more invasive and more expensive testing. (ii) follows from Hash (2026a, Assumption 3): verifying a digital signature is computationally trivial regardless of the attacker's resources (the attacker cannot produce a valid signature without the private key). (iii) follows from the difference between physical and informational assets: a physical bar's composition can change between inspections; a UTXO's validity is determined by the blockchain state, which is globally consistent and tamper-evident. ∎

-The implication for autonomous agents is categorical: an AI agent verifying gold must either trust a human intermediary (introducing counterparty risk at r = 0) or deploy physical inspection infrastructure (humanoid robots, automated assaying machines) whose calibration itself depends on human trust chains.
-Bitcoin verification requires only a full node — software the agent controls entirely.
+The implication for autonomous agents is categorical: an AI agent verifying gold must either trust a human intermediary, which introduces counterparty risk at r = 0, or deploy physical inspection infrastructure whose calibration itself depends on human trust chains.
+Bitcoin verification requires only a full node, software the agent controls entirely.

 The gold-ETF objection.
-Gold ETFs (GLD, IAU) settle digitally at low cost, arguably satisfying P4.
-But gold ETFs are claims on custodial gold, not gold itself — they introduce counterparty risk (the custodian) and regulatory capture (the issuer).
+Gold ETFs settle digitally at low cost, arguably satisfying P4.
+But gold ETFs are claims on custodial gold, not gold itself.
+They introduce counterparty risk via the custodian and regulatory capture via the issuer.
 An ETF can be frozen, diluted, or restructured by its sponsor.
-If we accept ETF wrappers as satisfying P4, then by the same logic Bitcoin ETFs satisfy P4 — and the underlying asset remains the object of analysis, not the wrapper.
-Gold's P4 and P6 failures are properties of gold-as-settlement, not gold-as-financial- product.
+If we accept ETF wrappers as satisfying P4, then by the same logic Bitcoin ETFs satisfy P4, and the underlying asset remains the object of analysis, not the wrapper.
+Gold's P4 and P6 failures are properties of gold-as-settlement, not gold-as-financial-product.

-C6: Alternative L1 Tokens.
+C6a: Alternative L1 tokens.
 Every alternative blockchain protocol has at least one of: a foundation treasury that constitutes a governance capture surface, a venture capital allocation that creates concentrated voting power, or a proof-of-stake mechanism in which wealth concentration maps directly to protocol control.
 Ethereum's transition to proof-of-stake in September 2022 made this explicit: the largest stakers have proportional influence over block production and transaction ordering.

 3.4 Coexistence